 Click Deploy On to deploy on multiple CEP servers.
 The Deploy Across Network screen is displayed.
 Select the nodes to receive the expert.
 You can use Ctrl/click to select multiple nodes in the domain.
 Click Deploy to deploy the expert on the selected nodes.
 When you have deployed, a check mark indicates which nodes have the expert deployed.

-5. Right-click on CEP server(s) that had the expert deployed on and click Save Deployment.
+5. Right-click the CEP server(s) on which the expert was deployed and click Save Deployment.